-No mater what mechanical device is used to homogenize or lyse tissue (bead-mill, tissue grinder, rotor-stator device, ultrasonicator, high pressure press, etc) tissue will process faster if it is first reduced to very small pieces (<1 mg pieces).
+Pre-Chopping.
+No matter what mechanical device is used to homogenize or lyse tissue (bead-mill, tissue grinder, rotor-stator device, ultrasonicator, high-pressure press, etc) the tissue will process faster if it is first reduced to very small pieces (<1 mm pieces).

 If the tissue is fresh, size reduction can be done by repetitive chopping with a scalpel or single-edge razor blade.
-Another way to pulverize tissue is to freeze it to liq N2 temperature and impact it with with a hammer or a spinning blade.
-Called cryopulverization, the method is fast and yields of proteins or nucleic acids are usually higher.
+Another way to pulverize tissue is to freeze it in liq N2 and impact it with with a hammer or a spinning blade.
+Called cryopulverization, the method is fast and improves the yield of proteins or nucleic acids after subsequent homogenization steps.

 Tools to cryopulverize tissue...